honeycombio/refinery/rules.md

 Indicates the threshold for removing keys from the EMA.
 The EMA of any key will approach `0` if it is not repeatedly observed, but will never truly reach it, so this field determines what constitutes "zero".
 Keys with averages below this threshold will be removed from the EMA.
-Default is the same as `Weight`, as this prevents a key with the smallest integer value (1) from being aged out immediately.
+Default is the value of `Weight`, as this prevents a key with the smallest integer value (1) from being aged out immediately.
 This value should generally be less than (<=) `Weight`, unless you have very specific reasons to set it higher.

 Type: `float`